zzeroyzz/snakegame/README.md

-Here's a fun and emoji-filled README for your Snake Game project! 🐍🎮

----

 # 🐍 Retro Snake Game 🎮

 Welcome to the **Retro Snake Game**!
 This project brings back the classic fun of the snake game with a nostalgic retro twist. 🕹️ Relive the joy of 8-bit style gaming with this JavaScript-based snake game, styled to feel like you're playing on an old-school arcade machine!